jiaqingxie/Theories-of-Graph-Neural-Networks/README.md

 # Theorys of Graph Neural Networks
-A List of Papers on Theoretical Foundations and Explorations of Graph Neural Networks
+A List of Papers on Theoretical Foundations and Explorations of Graph Neural Networks,  Jiaqing Xie, Yuxin Wang, Ziheng Chi

 ### Some General Surveys